AdamEsgie/loading-animation/README.md

     [loading hide];

 Credits:
-Props to Matt Yu for design
+Props to [Matt Yu](http://www.mattyu.ca/) for design

 License:
+loading-animation is available under the MIT license.
+See the LICENSE file for more info.